jordanjmartinez/ghost-siem-simulator/README.md

 ![Event Logs](./assets/ghost-siem-demo-2.png)

-Displayed in the Events Tab, the interface supports:

-- Live pagination and adjustable rows per page

-- Search and filtering for specific logs by keyword

-- A Simulate Events button that triggers a new batch of synthetic logs, including both benign and malicious behaviors

-- A Clear Logs button that resets the event feed, removing all previously generated logs for a fresh session or scenario restart

-This system forms the core of **G.H.O.S.T.’s** interactive alert simulation, offering a hands-on training loop for analysts to detect, classify, and respond to evolving threat patterns.

 ## **Threat Correlation & Scenario-Based Triage**
 Automatically clusters related log entries into cohesive threat scenarios using a shared scenario ID, allowing analysts to investigate patterns of malicious activity rather than isolated events.
 - Groups are formed based on predefined attack sequences, such as multi-step exploits (e.g., initial access → command execution → data exfiltration).